 The Council's Internal Audit Section provides assurance on arrangements for risk management, governance, and control, and undertakes a regular, risk based, programme of work approved by the Chief Executive, Chief Finance Officer, and Council's Audit Committee.
+The Pension Fund uses a number of corporate systems, including the Council's Financial Information System and the online HR system.
+Assurance can therefore be taken from the broad seam of internal audit work undertaken on these and other systems annually.

-The Internal Audit Manager has established a Quality Assurance and Improvement Programme for the Section, including annual self assessment and periodic external assessment of compliance with the Public Sector Internal Audit Standards.
-The initial self assessment confirmed broad compliance with the Standards, and an independent External Quality Assessment is planned for 2016/17.
-In addition, the Council's appointed External Auditors, Audit Scotland, have undertaken an assessment of the adequacy of the Internal Audit function, concluding that they are able to place reliance on Internal Audit work and that documentation standards and reporting procedures are sound.
+The Internal Audit Manager has established a Quality Assurance and Improvement Programme for the Section, including annual self-assessment and periodic external assessment of compliance with the Public Sector Internal Audit Standards.
+The initial self-assessment confirmed broad compliance with the Standards, and an independent External Quality Assessment is planned for 2016/17.
+In addition, the Council's appointed External Auditors, Audit Scotland, have undertaken an assessment of the adequacy of the Internal Audit function, concluding that they can place reliance on Internal Audit work and that documentation standards and reporting procedures are sound.